Nantes

 FAQ: where to stay in Nantes

-Which neighbourhood for a first time in Nantes?
+Which neighborhood should you pick for a first visit to Nantes?

 Do you need a car in Nantes?